TiredAJ/TiredAJ/README.md

 - I’m currently learning: C++, C# & SQL
 - How to reach me: aletha.e.jones@gmail.com

-I have to be honest, I'm not sure if I'm using gitHub right
+I have to be honest, I'm not sure if I'm using GitHub right